Contact Us for a Free Consultation (213) 542-0979

 Loss of Nursing License

-So, what I always have an eye out for if the Nursing Board is attempting to get a statement from you and is attempting to investigate your license.
+So, what I always have an eye out for is if the Nursing Board is attempting to get a statement from you and is attempting to investigate your license.

 Confidential Consultation to Develop a Game Plan

-Or, do they have it wrong?
+Or do they have it wrong?
 Sometimes they get it wrong.
-Sometimes it needs to be explained to them.
+Sometimes, it needs to be explained to them.

-I've been doing this for 26 years with a lot of success.
+Sometimes, that game plan involves gathering more information, and sometimes, it involves not speaking to the investigator.
+It just depends on the circumstances.
+I've been doing this for 26 years with great success.
 If you need help, pick up the phone.
-Make the call and I will get you out of the criminal justice system as fast as possible.
+I will get you out of the criminal justice system as fast as possible.

 About the Author